Encyclopedia entry

 What is not known

-- · No published human RCTs.
+- · No published human RCTs of exogenous MOTS-c.

 - · No UK or US marketing authorisation.

-- · Effective dose, route, and pharmacokinetics in humans are not established.
+- · Effective dose, route and pharmacokinetics in humans are not established.

 - · Long-term safety in humans is not established.